yandex-cloud/docs/en/_tutorials/dataplatform/mssql-data-migration.md

       - [Security group](../../vpc/concepts/security-groups.md) and rule enabling cluster connections.
       - {{ mms-name }} cluster with public internet access.

-   1. Specify the infrastructure settings under `locals` in the `sqlserver-data-migration.tf` configuration file.
+   1. Specify the configuration parameters in the `to-mms-logical-repl-and-snapshot.tf` file, under `locals`:

       - `sql_server_version`: {{ MS }} version.
       - `sql_server_collation`: Value of the **SQL Server Collation** setting.
 It must be the same as the value of **SQL Server Collation** on the source cluster.